A context manager for defining ops that creates variables (layers).

-True, we go into reuse mode for this scope as well as all sub-scopes; if tf.AUTO_REUSE, we create variables if they do not exist, and return them otherwise; if None, we inherit the parent scope's reuse flag.
-When eager execution is enabled, this argument is always forced to be tf.AUTO_REUSE.
+True, we go into reuse mode for this scope as well as all sub-scopes; if tf.compat.v1.AUTO_REUSE, we create variables if they do not exist, and return them otherwise; if None, we inherit the parent scope's reuse flag.
+When eager execution is enabled, new variables are always created unless an EagerVariableStore or template is currently active.

 dtype: type of variables created in this scope (defaults to the type in the passed scope, or inherited from parent scope).